 - Who is eligible to apply to the Initiative?

-We welcome resumes from any African-American U.S. citizen who seeks an appointment in the executive or legislative branch of the U.S. government.
+We welcome resumes from any African-American U.S. citizen who seeks a position in the legislative branch of the U.S. government.
 We welcome professionals with a wide range of backgrounds and interests, ranging from junior, mid-level, and senior professionals.
 Women, people of color, people with disabilities, veterans, LGBT, and individuals with diverse backgrounds are encouraged to apply.

 What should I prepare before starting the application?

-- The most important thing you need to begin the application is your resume in Microsoft Word (.doc) format.
-If you are ready to submit your resume and are unsure about letters of recommendation or which agencies are a good fit, we encourage you to submit your resume as soon as possible so that, as positions become available, we can reach out to you if your experience is a good fit.
+- The most important thing you need to begin the application is your resume and cover letter in Microsoft Word (.doc) format.
+We encourage you to submit these documents as soon as possible so that, as positions become available, we can reach out to you if your experience is a good fit.
 Please review our resume tips below.